imarun577/cryptofyer/binance/readme.md

-CryptoFyer Binance v0.2
+CryptoFyer Binance v0.3
 ==============

-PHP client api for Binance api v0.2
+PHP client api for Binance

 I am NOT associated, I repeat NOT associated to Binance.
 Please use at your OWN risk.